 e.
 Fish must be weighed-in and entered on the day it was caught, unless caught between

 4pm and 11:59pm with no weigh-in station available:

 1.If caught between 4pm and 11:59pm, angler must take a photo at the time the fish is caught and

 immediately send to headquarters via cell phone to (585) 330-0494 and include angler’s name, time and

 location of catch, and approximate weight.
 The fish must then be weighed in the following morning.

 2.Angler must let the weigh-in know the fish was caught the previous evening to be paired with the photo

 f.
-Minimum fish sizes are the same as NYS regulations.
+Minimum fish sizes are as follows:

 g.
 All fish must be entered with a Driver’s license name & number (others will